 Hi Makos FINatics.

-At the debrief meeting on Monday, skipper Shane Christie was picked by his team mates and coaching staff as our first Makoman, with a one in 12 chance of a trip for 2 to Paris thanks to Mondo Travel & Air France.
+At the debrief meeting on Monday, prop Tim Perry was picked by his team mates and coaching staff as our Makoman against Bay of Plenty, with a one in 12 chance of a trip for 2 to Paris thanks to Mondo Travel & Air France.

-So now our attention moves to the first ITM Cup home game at home on Friday night against Bay of Plenty.
-Gates open at 5pm at not only will I be sporting my new kit, but we will be having an After Work Party with a live band “Repeat Offenders”, lots of food, coffee and beverage stalls, and curtain raiser – The Car Company Nelson Bays U15’s Final between two terrific teams from Nelson College.
+So now our attention moves to the first ITM Cup home game in Blenheim on Thursday night against Manawatu.
+Gates open at 6pm when we will be having an After Work Party with a live band “Tropic of Booyah”, lots of food, coffee and beverage stalls.

 The boys will really appreciate you loud and passionate support.